To Vodka or Not to Vodka

 After chilling each dough, I followed the vodka crust process for each crust:

-While they were baking, I rolled out some “Tasties”; that’s what I call the cinnamon/sugar treats I make with any leftover dough.
+While they were baking, I rolled out some Little Tasties; that’s what I call the cinnamon/sugar treats I make with any leftover dough.
 There was lots of left over dough so, five batches of these yummy treats to bake.
 As soon as the pies came out, the tasties went in.

-After blind baking, the crusts now needed to become pies so I made up enough pumpkin pie filling for 5 pies, filled the prebaked shells and baked them all.
-It looked like a Thanksgiving extravaganza in the kitchen with 5 pumpkin pies cooling on the kitchen counter.
+After blind baking, the crusts now needed to become pies so I made up enough pumpkin pie filling for five pies, filled the prebaked shells and baked them all.
+It looked like a Thanksgiving extravaganza in the kitchen with all the pumpkin pies cooling on the kitchen counter.

-And #5, the leaf lard and butter crust, was tender and flaky (without blowing away in the wind) with the flavor of leaf lard.
+- And #5, the leaf lard and butter crust, was tender and flaky (without blowing away in the wind) with the flavor of butter and the flakiness that leaf lard provides.
+It’s still my first choice of pie dough.